ilo-token/ilo-token.github.io/README.md

 # ilo Token

-> The repository uses to old name, it will be renamed on the next update.
+> The repository and the website uses to old name, it will be renamed on the next update.

 A rule-based Toki Pona to English translator that translates into multiple sentences.
 This emphasizes how broad Toki Pona can be.
 Everything is hardcoded, no machine learning involved.